 Jeremy Groves | Head Coach

-Central Michigan University Zyzelewski Family Associate Vice President/Director of Athletics Michael Alford has announced the hiring of Jeremy Groves as the sixth head coach of the women's soccer program.
+Jeremy Groves was named to lead the Central Michigan soccer program in December, 2018, by Zyzelewski Family Associate Vice President/Director of Athletics Michael Alford.
+Groves as the sixth head coach in program history.

-Groves, who originally hails from Leeds, England, comes to CMU from Kentucky, where he served as volunteer assistant coach for the past season.
-Prior to that, Groves led Murray State to unprecedented success, building the Racer program into a dominant force in the Ohio Valley Conference.
+Originally from Leeds, England, Groves, served as volunteer assistant coach during the 2018 season at Kentucky after leading Murray State to unprecedented success, building the Racer program into a dominant force in the Ohio Valley Conference.

 At Murray State, Groves recruited and coached the first and only three-time OVC Offensive Player of the Year, Harriet Withers.
 During his four years as head coach, Groves' teams featured 14 players who received All-OVC recognition.

-In his final season at Murray State, Groves' Racers made history, posting a program-best 15-2-2 record, which included an 11-game unbeaten streak.
-MSU attained a program- and conference-record RPI rank of No. 21 and received votes in the United Soccer Coaches and TopDrawerSoccer.com polls for four-straight weeks.
+Groves' 2017 team posted a program-best 15-2-2 record, which included an 11-game unbeaten streak.
+MSU attained a program- and conference-record RPI of 21 and received votes in the United Soccer Coaches and TopDrawerSoccer.com national polls for four-consecutive weeks.

-From 2010-13, Groves served as assistant coach and recruiting coordinator at Morehead State, where he helped the Eagles reach three OVC Tournament title games.
-He led the Eagles to the 2010 OVC regular season championship and the 2010 and 2013 OVC tournament titles.
+From 2010-13, Groves served as assistant coach and recruiting coordinator at Morehead State, where he helped the Eagles to the OVC regular-season championship in 2010, and league tournament titles in 2010 and in 2013.

 Prior to Morehead State, Groves coached at his alma mater, Kentucky.
 From 2006-07, he was an assistant coach with the women's program, and then assisted with the men's program from 2007-10.